The Practice Nurses

-Sasha became our Health Care Assistant in 2015.
+Sasha became our Health Care Assistant in 2015 and has a Diploma in Health and Social Care.
 Her role includes taking blood tests, seeing new patients for Registration Health Checks, undertaking NHS 40-74 and Over 75 Health Checks.
 Sasha also acts as a link to other service agencies helping with the Over 75 population age group.

 Other Practice Staff